How to get started as a casino affiliate

 Affiliates should maintain a diversified channel mix while respecting platform policies and compliance constraints.
 Below are primary channels with practical considerations:

-• Organic search / SEO: Focus on topical authority, keyword clusters, and E-E-A-T signals.
-Build content silos that answer high-intent queries and support internal linking.
+• Organic search / SEO: Focus on topical authority, well-structured keyword clusters, and credible content signals.
+Build content silos that answer high-intent queries and support clear internal linking.

-• PPC and paid search: Strictly follow ad platform policies and program rules; some keywords or claims may be restricted.
-Test with tightly controlled budgets and compliant creatives.
+• PPC and paid search: Strictly follow ad platform policies and program rules; some keywords, claims, destinations, or geographies may be restricted.
+Test with tightly controlled budgets and approved creatives.

 • Social media and influencer marketing: Disclose commercial relationships, follow platform advertising rules, and avoid content targeting prohibited audiences or geos.